-Assessors must notify the Membership Team immediately if they move jobs or change email address to ensure the RTPI has the correct contact details to use when sending the assessments.
-When receiving the assessments, assessors must check:
+Assessors must notify the Membership Team immediately if their employer changes or their e-mail address has changed to ensure the RTPI has the correct contact details to use when sending the assessments.
+When receiving the initial submissions email, assessors must check:

-- That they can open all the attachments.
-The submissions are sent as individual zipped files. - That there is no conflict of interest with any of the submissions.
+- The email which will contain a list of the submissions and instructions on how to access the OneDrive - That they can access the OneDrive and the relevant folders for the submissions. - That there is no potential conflict of interest with any of the submissions.

 The RTPI administration periods are fixed dates before and after the assessment period.
-Following the assessment period (but within the administration period), the Membership Team will contact assessors to confirm receipt of feedback and, if required, will ask for errors to be amended, clarification provided if unclear, or tone to be made more appropriate.
-Due to limited resources, confirmation of receipt to assessors can take between 1-2 weeks.
+Following the assessment period (but within the administration period), the Membership Team will contact the assessors if there are any errors within the feedback form that require further clarification e.g., if unclear, tone.

-2.5 Reimbursement
+2.5 Reimbursement (Honorarium)

-Along with the submissions the assessors will receive a copy of the Assessor Payment Request form.
 Assessors receive an honorarium for each submission assessed to cover the assessment, providing feedback on the initial submission and any first-time resubmissions received (the fee also covers any incidental printing costs).
-This honorarium is subject to tax and should be declared.
-Further details of the honoraria amounts are in the Assessor Service Agreement.
+This honorarium is subject to tax and must be declared.
+Further details of the Honoraria amounts are in the Assessor Service Agreement.